QCD corrections to the Golden decay channel of the Higgs boson

 \subsection{$Z\ell \bar{ \ell}$ vertex correction}

-The amplitude at $\mathcal{O}(\alpha \alpha_s)$ also receives contribution from two diagrams shown in Fig.~\ref{fig:Zll_vertex} involving $Z\ell \bar{ \ell}$ vertex counterterm.
-The contribution to the vertex counterterm at $\mathcal{O}(\alpha \alpha_s)$ comes from the self-energies of vector bosons.
-It depends on the wave function renormalization constants of vector bosons, the charge renormalization constant, and the renormalization constant for weak mixing angle \citep{Dittmaier:2015rxo}.
-The pure EW nature of $Z\ell \bar{ \ell}$ vertex does not allow any kind of QCD corrections of $\mathcal{O}(\alpha \alpha_s)$, therefore the counterterm for $Z\ell \bar{ \ell}$ vertex is non-divergent in nature.
-One needs to be careful about the renormalization scheme in which the vertex correction is computed.
+The amplitude at $\mathcal{O}(\alpha \alpha_s)$ also receives contribution from the diagrams shown in Fig.~\ref{fig:Zll_vertex} involving {a}} $Z\ell \bar{ \ell}$ vertex counterterm.
+The contribution to the vertex counterterm at $\mathcal{O}(\alpha \alpha_s)$ comes from the self-energies of the vector bosons.
+It depends on the wave function renormalization constants of the vector bosons, the charge renormalization constant, and the renormalization constant for the weak mixing angle \cite{Dittmaier:2015rxo}.
+The pure electroweak nature of the $Z\ell \bar{ \ell}$ vertex does not allow any kind of QCD corrections of $\mathcal{O}(\alpha \alpha_s)$; therefore, the counterterm for the $Z\ell \bar{ \ell}$ vertex is non-divergent in nature.
+One must be careful about the renormalization scheme in which the vertex correction is computed.